-The Conservatory Prep Program gives students a comprehensive and unparalleled music education.
+Music Theory courses can be taken as part of a Conservatory Prep Package, which gives students a comprehensive and unparalleled music education.
 Students receive individual instruction on their instrument, a small group class with peers, and a music theory class – where students are given the tools to better understand the music that they are creating.

 Music Theory Faculty

 Meet Our Teachers

 - Bachelor of Science, Music Education | Ball State University

 - Master of Arts (in progress), Flute Performance | University of Wisconsin-Milwaukee

 - Spent the past 5+ years teaching woodwind sectionals, flute sectionals, and private flute lessons at a variety of schools in the greater Indianapolis area.

 - Worked as the Community Programs Assistant for Classical Music Indy 2018-2019 and as Assistant Education Coordinator for the Muncie Symphony Orchestra in Spring 2018.

 - Worked as an Education Intern for the Chicago based not-for-profit, Fifth House Ensemble, in 2017.